 - Limited closed-loop capabilities

-- Higher-level plans needed for branding & logic jumps
+- Higher-level plans needed for branding and logic jumps

 Typeform Pricing